Dannflower/android-gaming-on-linux/README.md

 # Android Gaming on Linux

 The following guide will walk you through using Genymotion to configure an Android emulator for playing games (and using general apps) within a Linux desktop environment.
+This guide will probably be of particular interest to folks with Nvidia GPUs as Genymotion supports Nvidia GPU acceleration under Wayland.

+I wrote this with the following system configuration:
+- Ubuntu 24.04
+- Gnome 46
+- Nvidia GTX 1080 GPU (Drivers ver.
+555.42.02)

 ## Disclaimer